zplayads/PlayableMopubAdDemo-android/README-EN.md

 ## Directory
 1. Apply for app ID and ad unit ID on ZPLAY Ads platform
-2. Add Mopub SDK and PlayableAds SDK
+2. Add MoPub SDK and ZPLAY Ads SDK
 3. Add the following files into project
 4. Set ad unit for ZPLAY Ads on MoPub
 5. Add ZPLAY Ads as a new network on MoPub